pgroenbaek/dbtracks-extras/README.md

 ### Run the zip extraction script

-Now extract the DBTracks packages to the input paths using the `extract_zips.py` script:
+Now extract the DBTracks zip-file packages to the input paths using the `extract_zips.py` script:

 ```bash
 python ./scripts/extract_zips.py